r3tex/nephilim/README.md

 The premise for the architecture of this layer is to in part to solve a limitation of current transformer models.
 Given that they are trained on autoregressive token generation, they must necessarily begin to produce output after a single forward pass through their attention layers despite a complex problem potentially requiring more computation.
 In other words, the models need to answer before they have finished thinking.

-To solve this we introduce the "cascade of thoughts" setup which is inspired to a large degree by excellent results in various [self-reflaction](https://export.arxiv.org/abs/2303.11366) papers and [work-stealing](https://en.wikipedia.org/wiki/Work_stealing) algorithms used in HPC.

-Nephilim can have an arbitrary number of language models with various specializations running at any one time, all of which can attend to queries.
-The initial source of queries is the Exosomatic layer which takes input from the user and meditative prompts.
-The queries are then queued in the Synaptic layer with metadata specifying their source and priority.

-A general purpose thought-model polls the Synaptic layer for `input query` and returns an initial `potential answer` to the Synaptic layer.
-A general purpose discriminator-model polls the Synaptic layer for answers and rates them as either `unconvincing`, `passable`, or `excellent`.
-If the result is unconvincing, it will produce one or more varying `internal query` propmpts which contains the context and the reason why the answer is unconvincing.
-It is all sumbitted with a `depth` property back to the Synaptic layer and can be attended to by either generalized or specialized thought-models.
-Each subsequently refined answer is reviewed by the discriminator until either one of many computation quotas is reached or an excellent answer is produced.
-The `final answer` is submitted to the Synaptic layer and picked up by its producer in the Exosomatic layer.

 ## Archeion Layer
 This layer centers on system-support and automation.
 [Technical README](src/archeion/README.md).

-Nephilim constantly attends to multiple inputs from its Exosomatic layer, leading to a "cascade of thoughts" as we call it.
-Branches of thought which result in excellent answers are saved in their entirety in the Macrothymic layer.
-These are then used as the basis for RLAIF.

 # Theoretical Musings